nss-evening-cohort-8/bangazon-inc/orientation/exercises/bangazon/BANGAZON_05.md

 Create two new methods.

-1. `AddEmployee(Employee employee)` - Add an employee to the set.
+1. `void AddEmployee(Employee employee)` - Add an employee to the set.
 The `employee` parameter accepts an existing instance of an employee.
-1. `RemoveEmployee(Employee employee)` - Removes an employee from the set.
+1. `void RemoveEmployee(Employee employee)` - Removes an employee from the set.
 The `employee` parameter accepts an existing instance of an employee.

 In your `Main` method, create an instance of each of your Departments that you have defined.
 Then create two or three Employee instances for each Department, and add them to the appropriate Department instance.